Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

 - some of our partner agencies such as the citizens advice bureau, Alliance Homes and Knightstone Housing

-- Telling us about a change of circumstances – Telling us about any changes is now much easier and straight forward.
+Telling us about any changes is now much easier and straight forward.
 If you have set up an account, you only need to log in, click on the link and complete the interactive form.

+You must tell us about any change in your circumstances straightaway so you don't lose out on any money that you should be receiving or end up having to pay money back at a later date if you've been paid too much.
 A change in circumstances can include a change of income, a change in the people who live at an address, a temporary absence including a hospital stay or if you are moving home.
 Find out more about telling us when your circumstances change.

 The introduction of the government’s Welfare Reform Act means significant changes to the way welfare support is calculated, managed and paid and will affect anyone who receives welfare benefits.
 Find out about welfare reform.